 of expertise: consitutional law, contracts, and jurisprudence.

-Professor R. Randall Kelso is the Spurgeon E. Bell Distinguished Professor of Law at South Texas College of Law/Houston.
+Professor R. Randall Kelso is the Spurgeon E. Bell Distinguished Professor of Law at Houston College of Law/Houston.
 He teaches and writes primarily in the area of Constitutional Law.
 He also teaches Contracts, and has taught Professional Responsibility and Jurisprudence in

 Professor Kelso’s current research projects focus on building a set of Constitutional Law

-materials accessible online for students at South Texas College of Law/Houston, at other law
+materials accessible online for students at Houston College of Law/Houston, at other law

 schools, or the public in general.
 With his father, Charles D. Kelso, a law professor at the